Cam Skattebo: Personal life

 Skattebo has three siblings; a brother and two sisters.
 His brother, Leonard, played for Bowling Green as a fullback in 2017.

+Skattebo is a fan of the WWE, and grew up watching it with his late grandfather.
+He gained the nickname "Nature Boy" when he was in high school in homage to 16-time world wrestling champion Ric "Nature Boy" Flair, whom Skattebo is a fan of.

 On November 17, 2025, Skattebo, along with fellow rookie Abdul Carter, Roy Robertson-Harris, and comedian/actor Andrew Schulz were involved in a staged scuffle between The Judgment Day members JD McDonagh, Dominik Mysterio, Finn Bálor, and others on Monday Night Raw.
 McDonagh and Mysterio had been jawing at Schulz before Skattebo stepped between them.
-Mysterio and McDonagh took turns mocking Skattebo and Schulz before Skattebo shoving McDonagh to the ground, sparking a fight which resulted in multiple punches thrown from both sides before the fight was broken up.
+Mysterio and McDonagh took turns mocking Skattebo and Schulz before Skattebo shoving McDonagh to the ground, sparking a fight which resulted in multiple punches thrown from both sides as part of the act before the fight was broken up.

+Skattebo is of Norwegian and Portuguese descent, and Mexican descent through his maternal grandmother.